chill90/PB2bcCHWP/README.md

   4. Calculate — includes code to calculate quantities such as thermal conductivity, torques, power dissipations, thermal time constants, etc.
   5. Plot — includes code to make plots.
 Again, please do not add plots or data to this repo.
 Only use it to maintain the scripts that handle the data and make the plots.

-Contact Charles Hill (chill@lbl.gov) or Akito Kusaka (akusaka@lbl.gov) to become a contributor to this repo.
+Contact Charles Hill (chill@lbl.gov) to become a contributor to this repo.

+*** Start-up ***
+Before starting to use this repository, please run

+./config.py

+which will set up the environment.

 Git push responsibly :)